tercasaskova311/portfolio/_portfolio/3_Top-k-Image-Retrieval.md

 I worked in a team of four, and I focused mainly on two areas:

-**CLIP experimentation** — I ran the full suite of CLIP variants (ViT-B/32, B/16, L/14), handling both frozen and fine-tuned setups.
+**CLIP** — I ran the CLIP variants (ViT-B/32, B/16, L/14), handling both frozen and fine-tuned setups.
 This involved figuring out how to properly unfreeze transformer layers, tuning learning rates, and eventually discovering we'd been doing fine-tuning wrong the entire competition.

 **Metrics design** — We initially used generic retrieval metrics, but I realized we needed something aligned with the competition's weighted scoring system (600 points for Top-1, 300 for Top-5, 100 for Top-10).
 I built the evaluation pipeline that tracked this properly and helped us understand where models were actually failing.